Ellen Atlanta

 Ellen Atlanta Ormerod (born 6 November 1995) is an English contemporary cultural writer.
 Her debut book Pixel Flesh: How Toxic Beauty Culture Harms Women (2024) was shortlisted for a Nero Book Award and earned second prize at the Giles St Aubyn Awards for Non-Fiction.
 Her writing covers topics such as feminism, the beauty industry, and social media culture.

 Early life and education

 Ellen Atlanta Ormerod grew up in a small Leicestershire village.
 Her mother worked in fashion design.
 Atlanta dealt with chronic illness as a child and was "in and out of hospital from the age of eight to 22".

-Atlanta attended and completed her A Levels at Groby Community College (now Brookvale Groby), completing her A Levels in 2014.
+Atlanta attended Groby Community College (now Brookvale Groby), completing her A Levels in 2014.
 She earned the Lord Mayor Scholarship to study at City, University of London, graduating in 2017 with a Bachelor of Arts (BA) in Journalism.
 She later completed a Master of Studies (MSt) in Creative Writing at Lucy Cavendish College, Cambridge in 2023.